 Can I work a summer experience into my independent work in the following year?

 Sometimes.
 Consult with your adviser in your department.
 Some departments have limits on the degree to which work done outside Princeton can be brought into independent work.
 Also, remember that continuing to work for a company during the academic year may cause problems for Princeton’s tax-free status if you use University equipment or computers.
 Finally, any work you do for a thesis or independent work has to be completely open and available to public scrutiny.
 Companies working on cutting-edge technology usually like to keep things secret, and we can’t have you working on independent work that you can’t talk to your adviser about.
 If you have any questions, consult your department.

-Consult your departmental representative or the SEAS associate dean for undergraduate affairs, C-207 Engineering Quad, 609-258-4554.
+Consult your director of undergraduate studies or the SEAS associate dean for undergraduate affairs, C-207 Engineering Quad, 609-258-4554.
 Information on B.S.E. departments and programs can be found at https://engineering.princeton.edu/.